Impact Adventure Travel

 Tepesua

-Drive to Tepesua, a small Maasai settlement in the bush for insights into their fascinating way of life.
-Here you can visit traditional homes, observe or engage with day-to-day life, and immerse yourself amongst myriad other local activities which invariably crop up; or just relax and watch the savannah.
+Drive to Tepesua, a small Maasai settlement in the bush, for insights into their fascinating way of life.
+Here you can visit traditional homes, observe or engage with day-to-day life, and immerse yourself amongst myriad other local activities which invariably crop up, or just relax and watch the savannah.
 A short walk in the savannah with the Maasai is also possible.
-Dinner by the camp fire, starlit skies, and the sounds of the African night - often hyenas calling very nearby.
+Enjoy dinner by the campfire, under starlit skies, and the sounds of the African night, often punctuated by the calls of hyenas nearby.

 Main Destination: